mwierszycki/mwierszycki.github.io/THMwriteups/Eavesdropper.md

 /usr/bin/sudo id > /home/frank/id.out
 ```

-Add HOME to PATH (via .profile & .bashrc) and wait for wrapper execution.
+Add HOME to PATH (via .profile & .bashrc) and wait for the wrapper execution.

-Check the /root with sudo wrapper.
+Check the /root with the sudo wrapper.

 Capture the flag :)